zacharyDez/geotdd_pt_geom_trigger/pt_trigger.md

 ## Conclusion

-This tutorial was meant to presenting a cleaner way to building up your applications.
-The difficulty in TDD is in breaking our hacky habits of piling one iteration over another.
+This tutorial was meant to present a cleaner way for building up your applications.
+The difficulty in TDD is breaking our hacky habits of piling one iteration over another of writing application code until it simply works (without knowing why it works).

 For those used to writing pseudo-code, the process might seem more intuitive.
 It is similar in the preemtive way we go about the craft of writing a program.
 The main difference with TDD is that we do not simply rely on plain text as specification of our program, we write automated tests to guarantee are code is behaving in the expected behavior.

-You might of found this tutorial on the heavier size if you did not have any previous experience with PostGIS.
+You might of found this tutorial on the heavier side if you did not have any previous experience with PostGIS.
 Hopefully, it opened your eyes to the incredible features PostGIS has to offer.

-*The final version of this tutorial is available on [github](*
+*The final version of this tutorial is available on [github](https://github.com/zacharyDez/geotdd_pt_geom_trigger)

 How did you find this tutorial?
 What are your first impressions of TDD?
 Any anger or ressentment?

-If you feel like getting a little more background on TDD you can check out my post on the [Whys of TDD](zacharydeziel.com/whys-of-tdd).
+If you feel like getting a little more background on TDD you can check out my post on the [Whys of TDD](https://github.com/zacharyDez/whys-of-tdd).

 Any comments or questions?
 Do not hesitate to reach out.